SasukeFreestyle/XTLS-Iran-TLS/README.md

             "clients":[
                {
-                  "id":"YOUR UUID HERE", // Edit to your own UUID "flow":"xtls-rprx-vision,none" // Remove ,none if all your apps/clients support vision.
-If you want backwards-compability to VLESS keep it as it is.
+                  "id":"YOUR UUID HERE", // Edit to your own UUID "flow":"xtls-rprx-vision" // add ,none if your apps/clients does not support vision.
+               // "flow":"xtls-rprx-vision,none"
                }
             ],
             "decryption":"none",